AI Model Scoring Benchmark

 - Cost - Token usage and USD cost per review

-- Accuracy - Score deviation from the Opus 4.7 baseline
+- Accuracy - Score deviation from the Opus 4.7 reference

 - Stability - Variance across independent runs per model